abe-winter/abe-winter.github.io/_posts/2019-05-21-yes-gmail-yes.md

 Not surprising that they get this wrong.

-Maybe whatever fresh-faced Stanford grad student built this on their summer internship flubbed the feature engineering, modeling autorespond as a library of independent phrases rather than a library of choices.
+Maybe whatever fresh-faced grad student built this on their summer internship flubbed the feature engineering, modeling autorespond as a library of independent phrases rather than a library of choices.
 A lot of ML still comes down to feature engineering i.e. it's art as much as science.

 Or maybe 'no' struck someone as too negative and they had to take it out.